mintlift/JUNGOL/README.md

 ## How to Build

 You need [Xcode](https://developer.apple.com/xcode/) to build the app.
-W
+When you clone the repo, please update `common.xcconfig` with your dev